robdrimmie/imtg/devlog/rmd/project.md

 *NOTE:* This list is not a commitment to you, it is a reference for me.
 There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
+- * party gets stuck on tile down-leftwards
-- associate regions with attributes
+- ✅ associate regions with attributes
   - 20221210 entries hold detail
   - ✅ deal attributes to regions
   - ✅ impact mob generation
   - impact loot generation
-- associate region attributes with tile relationships
+- ✅ associate region attributes with tile relationships
   - 20221210 entries touch on it but no specific implementation is described
 - interface
   - images need to exist for all item types